skafos-ai/documentation/index.md

 [Skafos](https://skafos.ai) helps you deliver the power of machine learning to your mobile applications:

 * **Management**
-    * Upload your own custom models from any training environment (cloud or local) to the [dashboard](https://dashboard.skafos.ai)
+    * Upload custom models from any training environment to the [dashboard](https://dashboard.skafos.ai)
-    * Store and manage models associated with your app in a streamlined versioning interface
+    * Store and version models associated with your app
 * **Deployment**
-    * Deliver or roll-back model versions to deployment environments (dev or prod)
+    * Deliver or roll-back model versions to environments (dev or prod)
     * Update models over-the-air without resubmitting your entire application to the app store
 * **Monitoring**
     * Track active devices, model installations, and other analytics all in one spot
-    * Get insights to help you plan and improve your next iteration

 A recommended functional architecture looks something like this: